+Students must pass all required SMS core courses with a grade of B- or better by the end of their second year in the School of Marine Science.
 Students are required to choose courses in each of the following four groups, I-IV, as follows:

-- I. Fundamentals Core Courses: MSCI 501A, 501B, 501C, 501D, 501E, or 501F - A Ph.D. student must choose four (4) of the fundamentals courses outside of the student's specialty.

-- A M.S. student must choose three (3) of the fundamentals courses outside of the student's specialty.
-(For example, a student in the Department of Biological Sciences is encouraged to take Fundamentals of Biological Oceanography; however it will not satisfy their core course requirement.) - Successful completion of an advanced principles core course outside of one's specialty in lieu of one of the above Fundamentals Courses will also satisfy the above core course requirement.
+- I. Fundamentals Core Courses: MSCI 501A, 501B, 501C, 501D, 501E, or 501F - A Ph.D. student must choose four (4) of the fundamentals courses outside of the student's specialty. - A M.S. student must choose three (3) of the fundamentals courses outside of the student's specialty.
+(For example, a student in the Department of Biological Sciences is encouraged to take Fundamentals of Biological Oceanography; however, it will not satisfy the core course requirement.) - Successful completion of an advanced principles core course outside of one's specialty in lieu of one of the above Fundamentals Courses will also satisfy the above core course requirement.
 In order for a core course to satisfy the core course requirements, a grade of B- or above must be earned in the course.